Here’s How the U.S. Government Really Spends Your Tax Dollars

 But just because it’s labeled a discretionary program does not mean it’s unimportant, says Richard Kogan, senior fellow at the Center on Budget and Policy Priorities, and a self-professed budget nerd.
 It just means that it gets funded via the Appropriations Committee as opposed to, for example, the House Ways and Means Committee.
 He adds that legally and constitutionally, Congress can decide not to have an army this year, and it can decide to end Social Security.
 The one thing it can’t do is change the net interest it pays on its debt.

 This fall, Congress approved the 2019 defense budget which President Trump promptly signed into law.
 It was a record-breaker in the sense that it passed without a hitch in September, earlier than it had in 40 years.
 The budget authority enacted for defense in 2019 was $716 billion, compared to $701 billion in 2018, says Kogan.
+If you don't understand the federal government, you may also misunderstand these things about impeachment.

 Non-defense, discretionary programs: $656 billion, 15.9 percent of the federal budget